-1. Medical Laboratory Scientist
+1. Medical laboratory scientist

-Think of a Medical Laboratory Scientist or Technician as the detective of the healthcare world.
+Think of a medical laboratory scientist or technician as the detective of the healthcare world.
 You’re behind the scenes, running tests on blood, urine, tissue, and other samples to help doctors diagnose illnesses and determine the best treatment plan.
 It’s a crucial role in any hospital or clinic.

-2. Clinical Laboratory Supervisor
+2. Clinical laboratory supervisor

 - Why it’s great: It’s the perfect mix of hands-on lab work and management, plus you’ll be stepping into a leadership role, which can open even more doors in the future.

-3. Clinical Research Scientist
+3. Clinical research scientist

 If you’re fascinated by medical breakthroughs and love research, this is the career for you.
-Clinical Research Scientists work on experiments and clinical trials to develop new treatments, drugs, or medical devices.
+Clinical research scientists work on experiments and clinical trials to develop new treatments, drugs, or medical devices.
 You’ll often find them working for pharmaceutical companies or in research institutions.

-- How much you can make: The average salary sits around $95,945 but can go up to $135,902 at top companies.
+- How much you can make: The median annual salary sits around $99,846, with top earners making over $125,000.

 - Why it’s great: The pharmaceutical and biotech industries are booming, and this role is at the forefront of developing life-saving innovations.
 Plus, it’s a great way to use your MLS skills in a completely different setting.

-4. Forensic Science Technician
+4. Forensic science technician

 Love true crime?
-Working as a Forensic Science Technician might be your dream job.
+Working as a forensic science technician might be your dream job.
 You’ll collect and analyze evidence from crime scenes, such as blood, hair, and DNA, to help solve cases.
 This job can take you anywhere from a local police department to a federal crime lab.

 - Why it’s great: This job is interesting and unique, combining science with law enforcement.
 Plus, there’s always something new to learn as technology advances.